stelzinga/MF/Management_Framework.md

 Leading is often seen as a different manner to realise Objectives than Managing which can rely heavily on the concept of Delegating.
 However, in the broader context suggested above, Leading and Managing go hand in hand.
 In effect, leadership involves a manner of *interacting* with Staff that is less based on a hierarchical position or authority (established in Organising) and more on an approach based on interpersonal skills.
 Leading, more than Managing, is key to drive Change in modern organisations.

 Change is the paradigm of Management in modern days.
 It is impossible for most Ventures to survive without a near continuous adaptation to a changing Environment: new and improved technology, changing demands, ever evolving constraints (social, economical, regulatory, political, fiscal).
 Change is a necessity for many reasons but also often viewed as a constraint or stifling force.
 Leaders propose and guide change throughout a Venture.
 By growing ideas, knowledge and individuals new Leaders will emerge within the Venture and prepare it for the future.
+Leading has a strong focus on Resources and specifically Staff within Operations.

 Note that none of the Key Deliverables for Leading are tangible nor easily measurable, unlike the deliverables for Planning, Organising and Controlling.